DarinLevesque/dl-com-cms/content/posts/2019-01-31--illogical-family/index.md

 ![Black Sheep Cover](sheep-cover.png)

-Now, I'm in my mid-thirties, and I haven't spoken to my parents in over a year.
-I ask myself nearly daily, "How did we get here?"
+Now, I'm in my mid-thirties, haven't spoken to my parents in over a year and ask myself nearly daily, "How did we get here?"

 How did my relationship with my parents become so broken?

+To be honest there a

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg5MTYwNTMxLDM0NjEzMTg2NywzMjIyNz
-M2MTksOTc5ODcwNzIzLC0xMjgwNjA2NDM3LC03NTAyMTMyOTMs
-MTMyMDE1NDM4NCwtMTM5ODIzMjFdfQ==
+eyJoaXN0b3J5IjpbODIxMjkzOTc1LDM4OTE2MDUzMSwzNDYxMz
+E4NjcsMzIyMjczNjE5LDk3OTg3MDcyMywtMTI4MDYwNjQzNywt
+NzUwMjEzMjkzLDEzMjAxNTQzODQsLTEzOTgyMzIxXX0=
 -->